Schlieplab/dvstar/README.md

 dvstar dissimilarity NC_022098.1.bintree  NC_022098.1.bintree
 ```

-To directly compute vlmcs and their dissimilarities from a directory of vlmcs:
+To directly compute vlmcs and their dissimilarities from a directory of fasta files:

 ```shell
 dvstar dissimilarity-fasta  directory-with-multiple-fastas output-path